piegope/doc/docs/en/kb/devolutions-server/how-to-articles/enable-server-log4net-log.md

 The DPS_Main.log is the important one in our context.

-If they are not present, it's most likely because the ***Application Pool Identity*** cannot write in that folder, resolve it by giving this identity the modify permission on the App_Data folder.
+If they are not present, it is most likely because the ***Application Pool Identity*** cannot write in that folder, resolve it by giving this identity the modify permission on the App_Data folder.